stoplightio/spectral/.github/pull_request_template.md

 - [ ] Tests added / updated
 - [ ] Docs added / updated
-- [ ] Check this off Breaking change?

 **Does this PR introduce a breaking change?**